Ratchet & Clank (2016 video game): Plot

 For several weeks, the Rangers, demoralized by Qwark's betrayal, refuse to move against Drek.
 Ridden with guilt, Ratchet returns to Veldin and decides to quit.
 Clank urges him to reconsider, having identified Drek's final target: planet Umbris.
 Clank reveals that Umbris' destruction will destroy countless other worlds due to a rare orbital convergence; Ratchet deduces that Nefarious planned this from the beginning.
 Angered by his defeat at the hands of the Rangers, Nefarious has been manipulating Drek, intending to wipe out the entire galaxy.
 With his confidence restored, Ratchet rejoins the Rangers and heads to planet Kalebo III, where he obtains a Holo-Guise after winning a race championship.
 Using the Holo-Guise, Ratchet impersonates Qwark and infiltrates the Deplanetizer.
 He and Clank plan to remove the gravity stabilizer used to hold the Deplanetizer over its target, so that the Rangers can use high-powered magnets to drag it away from Umbris and prevent the planet's destruction.

 An increasingly disillusioned Qwark confronts Drek for breaking his promise to spare the Rangers.
 Nefarious arrives and mocks Qwark for his treason before sending him away, and betrays Drek by turning him into a sheep and ejecting him into space.
 Meanwhile, Ratchet successfully removes the gravity stabilizer and defeats Qwark in a one-on-one battle.
 Realizing the error of his ways, Qwark names Ratchet as the new commander of the Rangers.
 Before they can arrest Nefarious, the doctor shoots at them and attempts to fire the Deplanetizer.
 The Rangers deploy the magnets and drag the Deplanetizer sideways, causing him to miss.
 Enraged, Nefarious, now piloting his personal battle mech, flies to a nearby dwarf star with the intention of triggering a supernova that will end all life in the galaxy.
-Ratchet destroys the mech and knocks it into the star, resulting in Nefarious's death.
-With the Deplanetizer disintegrating from the heat of Umbris's atmosphere, Ratchet, Clank, and Qwark use a teleporter to escape just in time.
+Ratchet destroys the mech and knocks it into the star, resulting in Nefarious' death.
+With the Deplanetizer disintegrating from the heat of Umbris' atmosphere, Ratchet, Clank, and Qwark use a teleporter to escape just in time.

 In the present, Qwark and Helix are picking trash near the Hall of Heroes.
-While looking at a statue of himself, Ratchet and Clank greet Qwark.
+Qwark, looking at a statue of himself, is greeted by Ratchet and Clank.
 Seizing the opportunity, Helix steals a gun, destroys several patrol bots, hijacks Ratchet's ship, and escapes.
 As the duo prepare to go after him, Ratchet asks Qwark if he would like to come along, which he gladly accepts.